s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

     "vpsubb       %3, %1, %1\n\t" \
 ```

-We put 8 these inside the main loop, with offset set to 0 through 7.
+We put 8 of these inside the main loop, with the offset set to 0 through 7.

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 400 200">
   <style>